 The COLC is working with the Canadian Journal of Environmental Education (CJEE) on an ocean literacy themed issue titled Ocean Literacy for All.
 The formal Call for Papers (see below) launched during the ocean themed National Science Literacy Week – September 16-20, 2019.
-Deadline for Submissions is Monday January 27, 2020 by 11pm ET.
-Submissions in English, French, and all Indigenous languages welcome.
+Deadline for submissions is Friday February 14th, 2020, by 11pm ET.

 Call for Papers

 Following the first ever United Nations Ocean Conference (2017, New York), UNESCO recognized the value of engaging citizens on a personal level, towards the development of a “civic relationship with the ocean” (ref Toolkit, p.
 61).
 In Canada and abroad, there is a growing interest in ocean literacy or the extent to which we understand our impact on the ocean and the ocean’s impact on us.
 This has been further signaled by the inclusion of ocean literacy as a strategic objective in the upcoming United Nations Decade of Ocean Science for Sustainable Development (2021-2030).
 Despite the importance of ocean science, policy, governance, management, conservation, and industry in the coming decade, the role of educators and other stakeholders (at all levels of the education system) will be essential in ensuring Canadians understand, value, and act with ocean health in mind.